 Romance readers are fickle.
 Reviewers can be brutal.
 Too many story inconsistencies can turn off a reader which could make any possible success into considerably less.
 A great edit will make sure even the most careful reader will be able to follow a story without question or confusion.
-Any questions in story flow, characterization, setting, or plot will be brought to your attention.
-Any formatting, spacing, or style differences within the text will be notated.

 Is proofreading worth the money?
 You tell me.
 Is it worth it if you get more readers and sell more books?
 Is it worth it if reviewers on Goodreads, Instagram, Blogs, and Facebook tout the perfection of your writing and recommend your book?
 Amazon will penalize authors who have to many editing and proofreading mistakes.
 Would an Amazon penalty affect your current and future book sales?
 We all want to stay out of Amazon jail!

 I believe a well written, edited, proofread book will sell better and garner more attention.
 Attention is everything in the self publishing world.
 Thus, worth the cost.
 Any cost.

-If you combine an edit and proofread the cost will include a second read after changes have been made in order to view, correct, proofread the final product.
+If you combine an edit and proofread the cost will include a second read after changes have been made in order to view, correct, and proofread the final product.

 "I’m beyond grateful for the hard work that Katie and Karen put into my cover.
 Their images and creativity are dynamic.
 I loved working with them.
 They made the whole experience fun and easy."

 "Karen from Utterly Unashamed knows what the romance genre must deliver.
 During developmental edits and proofreading of my latest manuscript, her input and advice was invaluable.
 Karen went the extra mile and helped me tweak my blurb to perfection.
 I highly recommend Karen's services and look forward to working with her again."